How Hyperbaric Oxygen Works

 Most illnesses and injuries occur, and often linger, at the cellular or tissue level.
 In many cases, such as circulatory problems, non-healing wounds, and strokes, adequate oxygen cannot reach the damaged area and the body’s natural healing ability is unable to function properly.
-The delivery of 100% oxygen under pressure during hyperbaric oxygen therapy provides up to 20 times normal oxygen to all tissues within the body and increases stem cell circulation by 8 times creating an environment where tissue regeneration is greatly increased.
+The delivery of 100% oxygen under pressure during hyperbaric oxygen treatments provides up to 20 times normal oxygen to all tissues within the body and increases stem cell circulation by 8 times creating an environment where tissue regeneration is greatly increased.

 Faster regeneration of bone is derived by hyperbaric oxygen’s ability to stimulate and increase production of specialized cells (osteoblasts and osteoclasts) responsible for bone repair and formation.
-These essential building blocks of connective-tissue, tendon, and skin matrix (fibroblasts and collagen) provide the structural framework throughout the body and play a critical role in tissue healing.
+These essential building blocks of connective tissue, tendon, and skin matrix (fibroblasts and collagen) provide the structural framework throughout the body and play a critical role in tissue healing.

 Fibroblast and collagen reproduction and growth are aided by the added availability of increased oxygen provided during hyperbaric conditions.

 Hyperbaric oxygen markedly decreases inflammation by stimulating the body’s own anti-inflammatory defenses.

 Hyperbaric Oxygen Therapy Applications

 Some conditions that can be helped by hyperbaric oxygen include Autism, Cerebral Palsy, Lyme Disease, Migraine, Multiple Sclerosis, Recovery from Surgery, Sports Injuries, Stroke, and Traumatic Brain Injury.